serrestech/hackathon/pages/topic/README.md

 Each project will receive a mark from 0 to 100.

 Part A weighs 10%, Part B weighs 60%, Part C weighs 15% and Part D will weigh 15%.

-If you can deduce a proper graph using  information for the available routes your map API provides (i.e. deduce correctly how the edges connect the vertices in the graph as in the example above) a bonus 10 marks will be given.

-The A and C parts will be judged by the SerresTech/TEI Committee and by the Sponsors.
+The A, C and D parts will be judged by the SerresTech/TEI Committee and by the Sponsors.
 Also the same way a mark will be given to your algorithm (described in your presentation).

 In Part B. For every part p, and each team n the distance d(n) calculated by team n, will be divided against the max(d(n)) of that part.